openSUSE/obs-landing/_posts/development/2023-08-08-submit-step-for-the-scm-ci-integration.md

 category: development
 ---

-Over the past few weeks we worked hard to add a way to automate submitting packages with an SCM/CI Workflow.
+Over the past few weeks we worked hard to make it possible for you to submit packages from within an OBS SCM/CI Workflow.
 Now you can automate this step, making it easier to work with OBS in a more SCM-centric way.

 # How Does It Work